OctagonAI/octagon-mcp-server/README.md

 5. "What was Anthropic's latest funding round size, valuation, and key investors?"
 6. "Extract all data fields from zillow.com/san-francisco-ca/"
 7. "Research the financial impact of Apple's privacy changes on digital advertising companies' revenue and margins"
+8. "Compile all the debt activities from lender ING Group in Q4 2024"
+9. "How many investments did Andreessen Horowitz make in AI startups in the last 12 months?"

 ## Troubleshooting